-During the rush and preparation for the 2020 Holiday Season, as more and more decorations and lights appear throughout Arkadelphia, one particular decoration holds a very important meaning–the wreath that decorates Fire Station 1 is lit with red light bulbs at the beginning of the holiday season.
-If there is a fire in town relating to holiday decorations, a red bulb is replaced with a white bulb indicating that there has been a holiday-related fire in town.
-It is the goal of the Arkadelphia Fire Department, this year as every year in the past, to keep all of the bulbs red.
+If there is a fire in town relating to holiday decorations, a red bulb is replaced with a white bulb, indicating a holiday-related fire in town.
+It is the goal of the Arkadelphia Fire Department to keep all the bulbs red every year.

 - Keep your roof-lines, gutters, decks, porches patios and fence lines clear from pine needles dead leaves or anything else that is flammable to prevent falling embers from spreading fire to your property.

 - Check smoke alarms to make sure that they are operating well, and that the batteries are functional.

 - Store furniture, mats and potted plants away to prevent fire from further spreading.

 - Screen and/or seal off any openings into your house, such as vents and exterior attics.

 - Replace any missing shingles or roof tiles, and cover ends of tiles with bird stops or cement to help prevent ember penetration during a wild fire.

 - Mulch and leaves can ignite when wind blows burning embers to your yard.
 Consider raking mulch and other flammable substances 5 feet away from your porches, patios and fences.